-Hurricane season begins officially on June 1, yeah we have already had two tropical storms make landfall in the Carolinas.
-We want to help keep Myrtle Beach residence safe and their property is secure throughout the storm season.
-In this article, we are discussing # tips you need to know for hurricane season.
+Hurricane season begins officially on June 1.
+And indeed, we have already had two tropical storms make landfall in the Carolinas.
+We want to help make sure Myrtle Beach residents are safe and their property is secure throughout the storm season.
+In this article, we are discussing four tips you need to know for hurricane season.

 What Residents Need to Know About Hurricane Season

 1) Direct impacts from hurricanes in Myrtle Beach is rare.

 Though Myrtle Beach is one of the most famous coastal Carolina cities, it is not as prone to direct strikes from hurricanes as other parts of the coast.
 Though it is by no means impossible for hurricanes to make landfall in Myrtle Beach, the shape of the Carolina coastline actually somewhere protects our area from direct impacts.
 The gulf stream actually steers hurricanes toward the Outer Banks of North Carolina more often than it does the South Carolina coast.

 In fact, in 2020, the two storms that have impacted our coast made landfall either on the Outer Banks or farther south near Charleston.
 Both storms resulted in a bit of wind and rain for us.

 2) We can be impacted by tropical systems, even if indirectly.